Postdoctoral Fellow at Stanford University

 Nate Breg is a postdoctoral fellow at Stanford University's Department of Health Policy and the Palo Alto VA.
 He earned his PhD at Carnegie Mellon University.

 His interest in health care providers intersects with questions from labor economics and industrial organization.
-Nate's current research investigates how providers decide to adopt new technology, and how health care services affect local economies and local health.
+Nate's current research investigates how providers respond to incentives, how they decide to adopt new technology, and how health care services affect local economies and local health.
 He is a 2020-2021 recipient of the Fellowship in Digital Health from CMU's Center for Machine Learning and Health.

-Medical Technologies with Comparative Advantages on Different Dimensions: Evidence from Hysterectomy (2021-2022 Job Market Paper)
+Medical Technologies with Comparative Advantages on Different Dimensions: Evidence from Hysterectomy (working paper)

 The Impact of Public Finance of Hospitals on Mortality